โšฝ The Scenario

 What Do You See?

-For each: describe the relationship (direction, strength, pattern).
-Then rank all six from strongest to weakest relationship.
-Justify each rank in one sentence.
+For each plot: describe the direction, strength, and pattern.
+Then rank all six from strongest relationship to weakest.

 If you had to create a single number to measure relationship strength, what properties would it need?
-Write your answer on the board.
+Write them on the board.

 One plot would give a misleading result for any linear measure.
 Which one, and why?